MonsonSteven/Python-Bisection-Method-SQ-Script/README.md

 # Python-Bisection-Method-SQ-Script
-Pyton script to find square root of number through use of bisection method
+Python script to find square root of number through use of bisection method